fossabot/proxy-gate/README.md

 Proxy Gate adds authentication and access controls to apps using Nginx as a proxy frontend.
 It enables seamless external authentication, allowing you to enhance your apps' security by adding authentication and authorization checks.

+It can act as a Single Sign-On (SSO) solution for multiple applications.

 ## Workflow

 ![enter image description here](./assets/proxy-gate-high-level-workflow.svg)